 Maintenance and Repair

-6.06 All dwellings, structures, buildings, outbuildings, walls, driveways, and fences placed or maintained on the properties, or any portion thereof shall at all times be maintained in good condition and repair.
+6.06 All dwellings, structures, buildings, outbuildings, walls, driveways, and fences placed or maintained on the properties, or any portion thereof shall always be maintained in good condition and repair.

 Completion of Construction

-6.07 All exterior construction and paint and stain finishing for which plans and specifications are required herein to be submitted to the ARB for approval shall be completed within nine (9) months from the date of approval for said approval to remain in force and effect, unless said ARB shall grant a greater period of time to complete said construction or shall grant an extension of said nine (9) months period.
+6.07 All exterior construction and paint and stain finishing for which plans and specifications are required herein to be submitted to the ARC for approval shall be completed within nine (9) months from the date of approval for said approval to remain in force and effect, unless said ARC shall grant a greater period of time to complete said construction or shall grant an extension of said nine (9) months period.

-6.08 No temporary buildings, tent, shack, travel-trailer/RV, garage, or other outbuildings shall at any time be used on any lot as a residence, temporarily or permanently, and no building or dwelling of a temporary character shall be permitted except that outdoor non-metal storage sheds shall be permitted, subject to strict review and approval by the ARB prior to installation.
+6.08 No temporary buildings, tent, shack, travel-trailer/RV, garage, or other outbuildings shall at any time be used on any lot as a residence, temporarily or permanently, and no building or dwelling of a temporary character shall be permitted except that outdoor non-metal storage sheds shall be permitted, subject to strict review and approval by the ARC prior to installation.

 Ground Maintenance

 6.09 A. All yards must be sodded or landscaped (which can be natural growth) in distributed areas from the rear of the home to the street.
 St. Augustine or Bermuda type (Stenotaphrum Secundatum) is recommended.
-Bahia sod is not acceptable.
-Irrigation systems must be installed for the front and side yards.
+Bahia sod is acceptable only from rear of the home to the Natural Buffer line or the Conservation Easement line, whichever is greater.
+Irrigation systems must be installed for the front and side yards at a minimum.

 B. No weeds, vegetation, rubbish, debris, garbage, objects, waste materials or materials of any kind whatsoever shall be placed or permitted to accumulate upon any portion of a lot which would render it unsanitary, unsightly, offensive, or detrimental to the properties in the vicinity thereof or to the occupants of any such property in such vicinity.

-C. No building materials of any kind or character shall be placed or stored upon any lot so as to be open to view by the public or neighbors, unless such material will be used and is used within three (3) months after the construction of buildings or structures upon the lot on which the material is stored.
+C. No building materials of any kind or character shall be placed or stored upon any lot to be open to view by the public or neighbors, unless such material will be used and is used within three (3) months after the construction of buildings or structures upon the lot on which the material is stored.

 D. All construction debris and waste shall be placed in a dumpster and removed daily during construction, if practicable.

-E. Prior to clearing a lot and during all phases of construction, owners shall install a compacted clay drive area of at least 25 feet in width and 20 feet in length connecting to the paved road so that construction vehicles will not damage the road’s edge.
+E. Prior to clearing a lot and during all phases of construction, owners shall install a surface material or product which protects the pavement at the road’s edge to prevent damage by construction vehicles.
 Each owner shall be responsible for the cost of repair of any damages to the road caused by contractor, subcontractor, or materialmen.

 Fences, Walls, Hedges, Mass Plantings, Buffers

 6.10 A. No chain link fencing (exposed or unexposed) shall be permitted front of the rear of any house structure.
-Chain link fencing in permitted areas must be green in color or otherwise be approved by the ARB.
+Chain link fencing in permitted areas must be green or black in color or otherwise be approved by the ARC.

-B. No fence, wall, hedge, or mass planting of any type exceeding six (6) feet above the finished graded surface of the ground upon which it is located shall be constructed, planted, placed, or maintained between the front property line along the road and the front setback line of any lot (front house line) without the written consent and approval of the ARB.
+B. No fence, wall, hedge, or mass planting of any type exceeding six (6) feet above the finished graded surface of the ground upon which it is located shall be constructed, planted, placed, or maintained between the front property line along the road and the front setback line of any lot (front house line) without the written consent and approval of the ARC.

 C. A buffer consisting of the natural vegetation shall remain on the first 10 feet of all side lot lines and 25 feet of all rear lot lines with an additional 15 feet for perimeter lots such that perimeter lots shall have a rear lot line buffer of 40 feet.